 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Crown Heights North neighborhood have a highly unusual car ownership.
-60.3% of the households in this neighborhood don't own a car at all.
-This is more carless households than NeighborhoodScout found in 99.2% of U.S. neighborhoods.
+American households most often have a car, and regularly they have two or three.
+But households in the Crown Heights North neighborhood buck this trend.
+58.9% of the households in this neighborhood don't own a car at all.
+This is more carless households than NeighborhoodScout found in 99.1% of U.S. neighborhoods.

-Did you know that the Crown Heights North neighborhood has more Eastern European and Jamaican ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Crown Heights North neighborhood has more Jamaican ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 5.1% of this neighborhood's residents have Eastern European ancestry and 15.1% have Jamaican ancestry.
+In fact, 13.0% of this neighborhood's residents have Jamaican ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.

-The neighbors in the Crown Heights North neighborhood in Brooklyn are low income, making it among the lowest income neighborhoods in America.
-NeighborhoodScout's research shows that this neighborhood has an income lower than 85.7% of U.S. neighborhoods.
-With 21.7% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 71.3% of U.S. neighborhoods.
+The neighbors in the Crown Heights North neighborhood in Brooklyn are lower-middle income, making it a below average income neighborhood.
+NeighborhoodScout's research shows that this neighborhood has an income lower than 73.7% of U.S. neighborhoods.
+With 39.4% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 89.1% of U.S. neighborhoods.

 Culture is the shared learned behavior of peoples.
 Undeniably, different ethnicities and ancestries have different cultural traditions, and as a result, neighborhoods with concentrations of residents of one or another ethnicities or ancestries will express those cultures.
 It is what makes the North End in Boston so fun to visit for the Italian restaurants, bakeries, culture, and charm, and similarly, why people enjoy visiting Chinatown in San Francisco.

-In the Crown Heights North neighborhood in Brooklyn, NY, residents most commonly identify their ethnicity or ancestry as Jamaican (15.1%).
-There are also a number of people of Asian ancestry (6.8%), and residents who report Italian roots (6.3%), and some of the residents are also of Sub-Saharan African ancestry (6.1%), along with some Eastern European ancestry residents (5.1%), among others.
-In addition, 36.4% of the residents of this neighborhood were born in another country.
+In the Crown Heights North neighborhood in Brooklyn, NY, residents most commonly identify their ethnicity or ancestry as Jamaican (13.0%).
+There are also a number of people of Asian ancestry (5.4%), and residents who report Sub-Saharan African roots (3.3%), and some of the residents are also of African ancestry (3.0%), along with some French ancestry residents (3.0%), among others.
+In addition, 33.0% of the residents of this neighborhood were born in another country.